 - a.
-To consider each individual case related to a named primary care performer or pharmacy contractor and decide whether further action or further information is required, or that there is no case to answer. - b.
-To decide upon and agree, ideally through consensus but if not through the majority, a relevant course of action, the level of support required and the resources required. - c.
+To consider individual cases related to a named primary care performer or pharmacy contractor and decide whether further action or further information is required, or that there is no case to answer. - b.
+To decide upon and agree the interventions and support required to enable resolution of the concerns identified. - c.
 To ensure that details of the primary care performer or pharmacy contractor where a concern has been discussed, details of the actions and outcome, and details of the whistle-blower, if applicable, are managed in accordance with the NHS England policies. - d.
-To monitor progress in relation to the investigation of concerns and where appropriate of compliance and progress with remediation for cases and action plans which have been agreed outside of the NHS (England) (Performers Lists) Regulations 2013, and decide when the case can be closed, or whether further action is required. - e.
-Where appropriate, to request a formal investigation.
+To receive reports and provide advice as required from time to time as a case progresses.
+This may include advice on the compliance and progress of interventions and action plans that have been agreed outside of the NHS

-f.
-Where appropriate, to refer to occupational health.
+(England) (Performers Lists) Regulations 2013, and ultimately to recommend closure where actions have been satisfactorily completed.

-- g.
+- e.
+Where appropriate, to request a formal investigation. - f.
+Where appropriate, to refer to occupational health. - g.
 Where appropriate, to refer to external agencies for advice, for example National Clinical Assessment Service (NCAS), national professional and representative bodies, local representative committees, local education and training boards, or other advisory bodies. - h.
-To request action by the PLDP or Pharmaceutical Services Reference Committee (PSRC) if necessary. - i.
-Where delegated by the PLDP to review progress of performers who have conditions imposed, provide a report and recommendations to the PLDP for the PLDP to make a decision in accordance with NHS (England) (Performers Lists) Regulations 2013.
+To request action by the PLDP or Pharmaceutical Services Reference Committee (PSRC) if necessary.